 I.1.
-The rules governing WCA shall be contained in its Constitution and By-Laws.
-The Windmill Plans and Specifications are a part of the By-Laws.
+The rules governing WCA shall be contained in either its Constitution or By-Laws.
+The Windmill Plans are a part of the By-Laws.

 I.2.
 The official language of WCA shall be English.

 ARTICLE II - DUES AND MEMBERSHIP